aimeos/aimeos-typo3-dist/README.md

 without starting the PHP wev server.
 Complete the TYPO3 setup process before you continue to install the Aimeos distribution.

-Then, you need to add this to your `composer.json` file in the root application directory:
+Then you need to add this to your `composer.json` file in the root application directory:

 ```json
     "scripts": {